byronpendason/byronpendason.github.io/the_thyrs_army.md

 > There's a lot of commotion as you enter the meadhall.
 The thegn is consulting with several people.
 You tell him of the siege of your home, but he dismisses you.

 > "My daughter has been kidnapped by a dragon!
-I do not have time to wage war at the moment.
+I do not have time to wage a war at the moment."

 > You offer your assistance, but he scoffs at you.
 "One blow of his fiery breath and you will be as roasted as Ingui's boar sacrifice on Mother's Night!"